opensearch-project/documentation-website/_clients/index.md

 OpenSearch provides clients in JavaScript, Python, Ruby, Java, PHP, .NET, Go, Hadoop, and Rust.

-The OpenSearch Java high-level REST client will be deprecated starting with OpenSearch version 3.0.0 and will be removed in a future release.
-We recommend switching to the [Java client]({{site.url}}{{site.baseurl}}/clients/java/) instead.
+The OpenSearch Java high-level REST client will be deprecated starting with OpenSearch 3.0.0 and will be removed in a future release.
+Switching to the [Java client]({{site.url}}{{site.baseurl}}/clients/java/) is recommended.
 {: .warning}

 ## OpenSearch clients